 Economy.
 Education.
 Environment.
 Emergency Services.
+These are the issues Amanda champions.

 Economy

 Amanda is a member of the inaugural Hunt Institute State Policy Fellows, which is composed of select elected leaders from throughout the state who are working to improve local economies.
+Amanda regularly works alongside state and local economic development teams to support recruitment of sustainable industries to our area.

 Education